 What are therian vocals?

-A therian is a person who experiences being and identifies as a non-human animal on an integral, personal level.1Therian vocals means making the noises of one's theriotype (the animal one identifies with).
-Making these sounds can be a lot of fun, and help a therian feel more connected to their animal self.Our goal is to help you use your voice safely and easily to make these sounds!
+A therian is a person who experiences being and identifies as a non-human animal on an integral, personal level.1"Therian vocals" refers to making the noises of one's theriotype (the animal one identifies with).
+Making these sounds can help a therian feel more connected to their animal self, or just be a lot of fun!This website is for therians, otherkin, furries, voice actors, or anyone interested in learning how to make animal vocalizations safely and easily, all while learning how the voice works!

 Voice Fundamentals